 Explains whether it is legal to drive while taking methadone or other medication to treat opioid addiction.Read more

-9. Sample Letter to Court or Probation Advocating to Stay on Medication-Assisted Treatment
+9. Letters to Court or Probation Advocating for Individuals to Stay on Medication-Assisted Treatment

 10. Confronting an Epidemic: The Case for Eliminating Barriers to Medication-Assisted Treatment of Heroin and Opioid Addiction